-Eight Past Presidents attended the Past Presidents’ Breakfast meeting on February 27.
+Twelve Past Presidents attended the Past Presidents’ Breakfast meeting on February 26.

-Seven new and talented members joined ALP this year.
-Chapter membership now totals 73 Voting, 5 Associate, and 79 Sustaining members.
+Six new and talented members joined ALP this year.
+Chapter membership now totals 59 Voting, 12 Associate, and 74 Sustaining members.

 ALP maintains the Gold Medallion on GuideStar, the world’s largest source of information on nonprofit organizations.

-The Social Committee coordinated fun social events for members: an afternoon at the Showcase House and a performance of Man of La Mancha at A Noise Within’s theatre in Pasadena.
+The Social Committee coordinated fun social events for members: an afternoon at the Showcase House and performances of Our Town, Pirates of Penzance, and Bordertown Now at Pasadena Playhouse

-ALP served as a voting location for the November federal election and the Pasadena municipal election and run-off.
+ALP served as a voting location for the June election.

 Members were publicly recognized during National Volunteer Month with a Thank You ad in the Outlook

-Sales at Treasure Fair, the major source of funding for philanthropic programs, set a record at $189,113 for the year.
+FUNDRAISINGSales at Treasure Fair, the major source of funding for philanthropic programs, set a record at $201,000 for the year.

-Grants of $21,000 for the Operation School Bell program were received from the Green Foundation, Vons Foundation and Pasadena Host Lions Club’s Memorial Trust Fund.
-We also received a $10,000 matching grant from Carmax.
+Grants of $27,500 for the Operation School Bell program were received from the Green Foundation, Vons Foundation, the Jameson Foundation and Pasadena Host Lions Club’s Memorial Trust Fund.